sentryco/UpgradeAlert/README.md

 - For macOS `applicationDidBecomeActive` will be called after dismissing the UpgradeAlert, make sure you init UpgradeAlert from another method or else it will create an inescapable loop.
 This does not apply for iOS.

 ### Todo:
+- Add screenshot from a test app? ✅
+- Add support for testflight.
+There is a repo in issues with a link to another repo that recently added support for this
 - Add country-code to json. en -> english etc. (later)
 - Add localization support
 - Add support for: SKStoreProductViewController allowing the update to be initiated in-app. see https://github.com/rwbutler/Updates/ for code
 - Maybe add 1 day delay to showing update alert: to avoid an issue where Apple updates the JSON faster than the app binary propogates to the App Store. https://github.com/amebalabs/AppVersion/blob/master/AppVersion/Source/%20Extensions/Date%2BAppVersion.swift
 - Doc params
 - Clean up comments
-- add screenshot from a test app?